aiven/devportal/docs/products/cassandra/howto/use-dsbulk-with-cassandra.rst

    -port 20341                                     \
    --log.verbosity 2

+where:
-where `baselines` and `keyvalue` are the names of the sample keyspace and table in the Cassandra database.
+- `baselines` and `keyvalue` are the names of the sample keyspace and table in the Cassandra database.
-`log.verbosity` controls the amount of logging that is sent at standard output when `dsbulk` runs. `verbosity=2` is used only to troubleshoot problems.
+- `log.verbosity` controls the amount of logging that is sent at standard output when `dsbulk` runs. `verbosity=2` is used only to troubleshoot problems.
 To reduce verbosity, reduce the number to 1 or remove the option altogether.
+- -f specifies the path to the configuration file
+- -h and -p are the hostname and port number to connect to Cassandra db.

 Run a `dsbulk` command to load data into a Cassandra table